Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 One notable point in our results is the existence of low-metallicity stars with $\rm [Fe/H] < -4$.
 We observe that such low-metallicity stars primarily originate from external enrichment, where Pop II stars form first, without prior Pop III star formation, from gas contaminated by metals from nearby halos.
-The limited amount of metals from this external origin gives rise to low-metallicity stars.
-Meanwhile, stars formed via internal enrichment can achieve metallicities of $\rm [Fe/H] \geq -4$ through just one or two SN explosions.
+The limited amount of metals from the external halo gives rise to low-metallicity stars.
+In addition, these progenitor halos that experience external enrichment tend to have relatively small virial masses and are often located near more massive progenitor halos, as observed in other works (e.g., \citealp{Smith2015, Hicks2021}).
+Through all progenitor halos in our sets, few stars form through external metal enrichment, as most progenitor halos underwent internal enrichment for their initial ISM enrichment.
+For this case, stars with metallicities of $\rm [Fe/H] \geq -4$ form through just one or two SN explosions.
 For example, in the {\sc prog1} of {\sc Halo4}, a SN from a Pop III star with $m_{\star, \ \rm Pop III} \approx 60 \Msun$ leads to the formation of a Pop II star with $\rm [Fe/H] = -3.5$.
-We find that only a few stars form through external metal enrichment, as most progenitor halos underwent internal enrichment for their initial ISM enrichment.
-Moreover, progenitor halos that experience external enrichment tend to have relatively small virial masses and are often located near more massive progenitor halos (e.g., \citealp{Smith2015, Hicks2021}).

 Given the observational limit of $\rm [Fe/H] \sim -4$, we also fit the MDFs excluding stars below this limit.
 As shown in the bottom panels of Fig.~\ref{fig:MDF_fitting.png}, this exclusion leads to a noticeably narrower distribution, with the dispersion reduced by an average of $\sim$0.2 dex and the average metallicity increasing by about 0.1 dex compared to the MDFs that include all stars.
 To compare our MDFs to the observational results, Fig.~\ref{fig:disp_feh.png} shows $\rm \langle[Fe/H]\rangle$ versus $\sigma_{\rm [Fe/H]}$ of galaxies, with the observed UFDs depicted in grey.
 The values for all stars are represented by filled star symbols, whereas those for stars with $\rm [Fe/H] \geq -4$ are depicted by open star symbols.
 There is a prominent change in values when we exclude those low-metallicity stars with $\rm [Fe/H] < -4$.
 For all halos except {\sc Halo1}, $\rm \langle[Fe/H]\rangle$ shifts to higher values, and $\sigma_{\rm [Fe/H]}$ shifts to lower values, showing an excellent match with the observational data.
 This might indicate that if we can discover low-metallicity stars in observed UFDs, the discrepancy in the MZR can partly be mitigated by reducing the average metallicity of the observed data.
 Also, note that for the observed UFDs with $\rm \sigma_{\rm [Fe/H]} \leq 0.3$, they might have similar SFHs to {\sc Halo1}, where stars form in a single progenitor and/or through a single bursty star formation event.